 “Tŷ Hafan has been there for us all the way.

 “Pre-covid we were having respite breaks there twice a year.
 We all go.
 It’s more of a break and it really does make a difference.
-I get to have some time with Alice’s little sister Sophia.
+I get to have some time with Alice’s little sister and brother Sophia and Jack.
 Ian and I have some time to chill.
 For once we don’t have to be continually thinking about meds, what have I got to do next.

 “Alice especially likes to swim in the pool at Tŷ Hafan.
 It just seems to relax her.
 I guess it’s the only real time she has a sense of physical freedom – she’s not strapped in anywhere, she can just float.